matuzo/matuzoat/src/blog/improving-the-keyboard-accessibility-of-codepen-embeds.md

 ---
-title: Improving the keyboard accessibility of CodePen Embeds.
+title: Improving the keyboard accessibility of Embedded CodePens
 metadescription: >-
   Improving the keyboard accessibility of CodePen Embeds by adding custom focus styles and in-page skip links.
 date: 2019-03-07T18:58:49.130Z
+image: articles/codepensm.jpg
 intro: >-
   I'm a [huge fan](https://xkcd.com/1378/) of [CodePen](https://codepen.io/)
   (No, they didn't pay me to write this).
 I'm using it for prototyping,